Zoxxide2023/Discord.py-bot/README.md

 ![image](https://github.com/Zoxxide2023/Discord.py-bot/assets/97050049/d6a331a6-687b-44e2-a060-3461faf58715)

 If you don't have python downloaded [here's the link](https://www.python.org/downloads/release/python-3116/).

+# Downloading discord.py
-Once you have it set up go to your terminal in visual studio code and hit CTRL + SHIFT + ' and type pip install discord.py
+Once you have python set up go to your terminal in visual studio code and hit CTRL + SHIFT + ' and type pip install discord.py

+# Running your bot

+Now you're all good to go!
+Go to your terminal and type python app.py and your bot should appear online/